Owen Colgan On Being The Words Hardest Man

 We were blessed with the opportunity to get five minutes with the man of the moment Owen Colgan.
-The famed Irish bare knuckle phenom answered ours as well as some fan questions.
-So we could get to know the man which some have compared with the great Emeliankeno Fedor.
+The famed Irish bare-knuckle phenom answered ours as well as some fan questions.
+So we could get to know the man which some have compared with the great Fedor Emelianenko.

 Micks asks: What got you started in street fighting in the first place?
 It’s not something that pops into every young man’s mind as a first career choice.
 Did you let the jobs Councillor know your plans before leaving secondary school?

 I remember walking downtown one day and seeing two men fighting outside a post office.
 One man had skipped the queue and the other man wasn’t having it.
 They just started throwing wild punches and that got me hooked.

 Shane Finn asks: Do ya remember all them bad bateins you used to get from the Charlestown boys?

 Owen- I was never beat from the age of 4 to 28.
 That’s because I had the movement of a young mink and the mindset of a fox.
 I do remember my best fight win which was against a Polish bouncer outside a nightclub.
 We went toe to toe for a solid hour.
 It was hard fighting with no shoes on but when he went down like a tonne of stones I felt great.
 I remember going home that night and my parents were so proud.
 The next day though it was back to normal and my parents hated me again.

 Micks asks: Has Dana White or Joe still not replied to you?